DBD-research-group/BirdSet/README.md

 ``` bash
 python birdset/eval.py experiment="birdset_iclr24/$EXPERIMENT_PATH"
 ```

-As the model EAT is not implemented in Hugging Face transformer (yet), the checkpoints are available to download from the tracked experiments on [Weights and Biases LT_XCL_eat](https://wandb.ai/deepbirddetect/birdset/runs/pretrain_eat_3_2024-05-17_075334/files?nw=nwuserraphaelschwinger).

 If you want to start the large-scale trainings and download the big training datasets, you can also employ the `XCM` and `XCL` trainings via the experiment YAML files.